 - Chill for 15 minutes (this helps the dough set and cook evenly).

-    - Bake at 400 degrees for 45 minutes, or until the goat cheese is browning and the dough is firm.
+- Bake for 45 minutes, or until the goat cheese is browning and the dough is firm.
 Allow to cool slightly before cutting.

 Please read my full post for additional recipe notes, tips, and serving suggestions!